kavonjon/onaylf/README.md

 - Start three containers:
   - `onaylf_django`: Django application server (Gunicorn)
   - `onaylf_postgres`: PostgreSQL database
-  - `onaylf_nginx`: Nginx to handle traffic (listening on ports 80 and 443)
+  - `onaylf_nginx`: Nginx to handle traffic (listening on port 80)
 - Automatically run database migrations
 - Automatically collect static files
 - Restore from `backup/backup.sql` if present and database is empty

 #### 4. Configure Load Balancer

-The nginx container listens on ports 80 and 443 directly.
+The nginx container listens on port 80.
 Configure your external load balancer to:

 1. **Terminate SSL** at the load balancer level
-2. **Forward traffic** to your server on port 80 (HTTP) or 443 (HTTPS)
+2. **Forward traffic** to your server on port 80 (HTTP)
 3. **Set the `X-Forwarded-Proto` header** to `https` when forwarding HTTPS requests
 4. **Set the `X-Forwarded-For` header** with the client's real IP address